-- 1 inch binder with notebook paper
+- Composition Notebook

 - Pen, pencil, colored pencils, and markers

 - MISD issued Apple iPad mini

 - An additional 1" three ring binder and tri-fold display board will be needed for the SAE (Supervised Agricultural Experience) presentations at the end of the semester

 - Closed-toe shoes are required in the classroom and barn area.
 Students should dress accordingly for the weather, as we may be outside during the school year.